Builder68/OpenEarlyMacsRAMexpansion/README.md

 ## KEY FEATURES

-• Configurable to add up to 4MB of RAM, the maximum supported by early Macs.
+• Configurable to add up to 4MB of RAM.

 • Compatible with Macintosh 128/512K using either Apple 128K ROM or ROM-INATOR, and the 512KE.